bbauska/css-mastering-css/README.md

 ### CHAPTER SUMMARY

-###### In this chapter, we have read about many properties of CSS in brief with examples so that it makes clear to understand the syntax of how to write code in CSS.
-The next chapter is about the most important concept in CSS named CSS Selectors. {#in-this-chapter-we-have-read-about-many-properties-of-css-in-brief-with-examples-so-that-it-makes-clear-to-understand-the-syntax-of-how-to-write-code-in-css.-the-next-chapter-is-about-the-most-important-concept-in-css-named-css-selectors. .unnumbered}
+###### In this chapter, we have read about many properties of CSS in brief with examples
+so that it makes clear to understand the syntax of how to write code in CSS.
+The next chapter is about the most important concept in CSS named CSS Selectors.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~ 06.  ~~~~~~~~~~~~~~~~~~~~~~~~-->